MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/one-version.md

 ### How can I get early access to non-released platform updates?

-Beginning with 10.0.26, the preview package for all service updates is made available to all customers through the Shared Asset Library in LCS, under **Software deployable package**.
-Preview packages can only be deployed to Dev/Test environments, and cannot be used in production.
-You agree to the program terms at install time.
-Sign up for access to preview (formerly known as the Preview Early Access Program (PEAP)) is no longer required.
+Beginning with version 10.0.26, the preview package for all service updates is made available to all customers through the Shared Asset Library in LCS, under **Software deployable package**.
+Preview packages can be deployed to development or test environments.
+They can't be used in production environments.
+You agree to the program terms at installation.
+Sign up for access to preview packages (formerly known as the Preview Early Access Program (PEAP)) is no longer required.

 You can join the [First release program](https://experience.dynamics.com/insider/), where Microsoft will keep your system always current with the latest updates.
 If you're not already a member of the Dynamics 365 Insider Program, you'll need to:

 1. Sign up for the Insider Program using this URL: https://experience.dynamics.com
 2. Accept the terms and conditions to become a Dynamics 365 Insider.
-3. After your application has been approved (approximately 24 hours) you can then sign back into the Insider Portal to find the different preview programs available for you to join.
+3. After your application has been approved (approximately 24 hours), you can then sign back into the Insider Portal to find the different preview programs available for you to join.

 ### Is any tooling available to support testing of the latest release?